Momentum-Free/sledgehammer-bot-docs/docs/commands/config.md

 ## Panel

-This feature is used to prevent raids & malicious users allowing you to setup an unique verification system that will ask the users to complete a challenge before having access to the rest of the server.
+This feature is used to prevent raids & malicious users allowing you to setup an unique anti-bot verification system that will ask the users to complete a challenge before having access to the rest of the server.

 The system allows you to enable a "easy verification" feature which consists in two parts:
 1. Users that have the following badges will be automatically verified on join: `DISCORD_EMPLOYEE`, `PARTNERED_SERVER_OWNER`, `BUGHUNTER_LEVEL_1`, `BUGHUNTER_LEVEL_2`, `DISCORD_CERTIFIED_MODERATOR`.
 2. Users that have the following badges will be automatically verified upon request (no challenge needed):  `HYPESQUAD_EVENTS`, `EARLY_SUPPORTER`, `EARLY_VERIFIED_BOT_DEVELOPER`.

 ### Setup
-*Required

-Setup the anti-bot system

-**role***
+Used to complete a full setup for the anti-bot system.

+**role**

     type: Role

     description: Role to apply to the member when verified.

-**logs_channel**

-    type: Text Channel

-    description: Channel to send log messages for the anti-bot system.

-**send_channel**

-    type: Text Channel

-    description: Channel to send anti-bot message.
+    default: Will create a new role called "Verified Human"

 **easy_verification**